-Applications to participate in the 10,000 Small Businesses program are available at 10ksbapply.com/Ohio.
-Applications are due Oct.
-18, 2019.
+Applications to participate in the 10,000 Small Businesses program are open and available at 10ksbapply.com/Ohio.
+Applications are due on October 18.

-Cincinnati State will offer three information sessions for those interested in the 10,000 Small Businesses program:
+Cincinnati State is planning to hold three information sessions for those interested in the 10,000 Small Businesses program:

 - Sep.
 19, 4-5:30 p.m., Union Institute, 440 E. McMillan Street, Cincinnati, 45206